nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 ## What applications to host?

-Because of the experimental nature of the setup, I've decided to stick with some most popular and subjectivelly usefull software choices.
+Because of the experimental nature of the setup, I've decided to stick with some most popular and subjectively useful software choices.
 Here they are:

-- *Vaultwarden* - a free fork of *Bitwarden* for secure password management and sychronisation across multiple devices
+- *Vaultwarden* - a free fork of *Bitwarden* for secure password management and synchronisation across multiple devices
 - *Nextcloud* - an open source cloud storage solution

 Both of them are quite popular choices and there are plenty of guides on how to install and configure them.